SparklingFun/cf-worker-gateway/README.md

 ![Workflow](https://github.com/arctome/worker-scaffold/workflows/Publish/badge.svg)
 ![Coverage](./coverage/badge-lines.svg)

-> Versions below `0.3.0-canary.0` and above `0.2.0-canary.0` only support SYNC middlewares, below `0.2.0-canary.0` are not in middleware mode, if you are using these versions, please read [README.old.md](https://github.com/arctome/worker-scaffold/blob/main/README.old.md) to see reference.
+> Package `cf-worker-gateway` is the temp name of this package, since v1.0.0, core function & middlewares has been refactored.
+If you are using `cf-worker-gateway` under v0.4.1-cananry2, please see [README.old.md](./README.old.md)

 ## How it works